probstrodolfo/probstrodolfo.github.io/publications.md

 15. Brandão, C.R.F., Prado, L.P., Ulysséa, M.A., **Probst, R.S.** & Alarcon, V. (2015) Dieta das Poneromorfas Neotropicais.
 In: _Poneromorfas do Brasil_.
 Ilhéus, p.
 137–153.
 (Book chapter). [https://doi.org/10.7476/9788574554419.0012](https://doi.org/10.7476/9788574554419.0012).

 **In preparation**
-1. **Probst, R.S.** & Longino, J.T.
+1. **Probst, R.S.**, Branstetter, M.G. & Longino, J.T.
 To be submitted to Systematic Biology.
 Title: The phylogenomic landscape of understory ant-plant symbioses in the Neotropics.
 2. **Probst, R.S.** & Longino, J.T.
 To be submitted to Zootaxa.
 Title: A taxonomic revision of the arboreal ant genus _Myrmelachista_ (Formicinae: Myrmelachistini).
 3. Buxton, A., **Probst, R.S.**, Kittelberger, K., Blair, H.* & Şekercioğlu, Ç. To be submitted to PloS One.
 Title: Catching flycatchers: morphology vs. genetics in unraveling _Empidonax_ (Passeriformes: Tyrannidae) identity. *master’s student
 4. Lee, S.* & **Probst, R.S.** To be submitted to Ecological Entomology.
 Title: Unraveling the identities of associated insects (Coccoidea) in ant-plant symbioses with nanopore DNA sequencing. *undergraduate mentee
 5. Parkins, A.*, **Probst, R.S.**, Kittelberger, K. & Şekercioğlu, Ç. To be submitted to Journal of Avian Biology.
 Title: Nanopore sequencing as a tool to identify cryptic evolution of reed buntings (Emberizidae: _Emberiza_). *undergraduate mentee
-7. Silva, R.R., **Probst, R.S.**, Orivel, J. Baccaro, F.B. & Barro, L.C.
+6. Silva, R.R., **Probst, R.S.**, Orivel, J. Baccaro, F.B. & Barro, L.C.
 To be submitted to Global Ecology and Biogeography.
 Tentative title: Functional trait variation and redundancy across ant communities in the Neotropical and Nearctic regions: linking guilds to ecosystem resilience.